dhprlabs/3d_models/README.md

-# Onshape Design Repository
+# 3D Models Repository

-Welcome to the Onshape Design Repository – a curated collection of 3D CAD models created using `Onshape`, ranging from beginner-friendly designs to complex mechanical assemblies, with a special focus on robotics components and systems.
+Welcome to my 3D Models Repository – a curated collection of CAD and 3D models created using various design tools including **SOLIDWORKS** and **Blender**.
+This repository features designs ranging from beginner-friendly models to complex mechanical assemblies, with a special focus on robotics components and systems.

 Whether you're a student, hobbyist, or robotics enthusiast, this repository is designed to help you:

 - Understand parametric modeling basics

-- Learn best practices in CAD
+- Learn best practices in CAD and 3D modeling

-- Explore real-world mechanical parts used in robotics
+- Explore real-world mechanical parts used in robotics and various projects
+- Access ready-to-use models for your own projects

+## Repository Structure

+Models are organized by software/tool used:

+- **SOLIDWORKS** - Parametric CAD models and assemblies
+- **Blender** - 3D models for visualization, rendering, and animation

 ## Getting Started

-- Browse the folders based on your interest or skill level
+- Browse the folders based on your interest, skill level, or required software

-- Click on any folder to access the associated Onshape link or download exported files

-- Use or modify the design in your own projects
+- Download and use or modify the designs in your own projects
+- Check individual folders for file formats available (.SLDPRT, .STEP, .
+STL, .blend, etc.)

 ## Focus on Robotics

-This repo includes robotics-centric designs such as:
+This repository includes robotics-centric designs such as:

 - Actuator mechanisms
 - Arm and gripper assemblies
 - Sensor mounts and integration systems
+- Custom mechanical components

-These are especially useful for teams in:
+These are especially useful for:

 - Robotics competitions (e.g., FRC, FTC, RoboCup)
 - DIY automation projects
 - Simulation or prototyping stages of embedded systems
+- Educational purposes

+## Usage & Licensing

+All models in this repository are free to use for:

+- Personal projects
+- Educational purposes
+- Prototyping and testing
+- Commercial projects (attribution appreciated)

+Please credit this repository if you use these models in your projects.

 ## Contributions

-While this is a personal design journal, collaborators are welcome to suggest improvements, new design ideas, or share their Onshape models for inclusion.
+While this is a personal design collection, collaborators are welcome to:

+- Suggest improvements or modifications
+- Share ideas for new designs
+- Report issues with existing models
+- Contribute your own models (SOLIDWORKS, Onshape, Blender, or other CAD tools)

+Feel free to open an issue or submit a pull request!